PauseAI/pauseai-website/src/posts/psychology-of-x-risk.md

 ### We like to think that we are special

-Both at a species and at an individual level, we want to believe that we are special.
+Both at a _collective_ and at an _individual_ level, we want to believe that we are special.

 On a collective level, we like to think of humans as something very different from animals - Darwin's idea that we evolved from apes was almost unthinkable for most.
+Most religions have stories in them about heaven or reincarnation, where humans (or at least the believers) will in some way live forever.
 The idea that one day humanity may no longer exist is very jarring, and difficult to internalize.
+We like to believe we have _plot armor_ - that we are the main characters in a story, and that the story will have a happy ending.
 People may rationally consider it, but they will not _feel_ it.
 A video by Robert Miles titled ["There's no rule which says we will make it"](https://www.youtube.com/watch?v=JD_iA7imAPs) explains this very well.